zf-fr/zfr-stripe/README.md

 > You can change the API key for the client using the `setApiKey` method.
 This is useful if you are using Stripe Connect and make both your own API calls and API calls on behalf of your users.

 The currently latest supported version of the API is 2014-01-31.
-You can also explicitly specify the version of the client using the second parameter:
+You can (and should) also explicitly specify the version of the client using the second parameter:

 ```php